elgbar/hex/README.md

     * It works correctly for players
     * Does not work for AI (it stays too long)
 * Do not end the current AIs turn when exiting and re-entering a level, as this can be exploited
-* Major bug: Serialization will not remember if the piece was moved or not.
-It will always be in the default state.
-Piece serialization rewrite is necessary